Outstanding Laboratory School Award

 are suggested areas for projects.

 If you have an innovative idea and need funds to implement it, seriously consider putting your thoughts in writing and submitting it to be considered for a mini-grant.
 The cover letter form, proposal form, and a description of the rubrics that the committee uses in scoring the proposals are included below.
-We?re looking forward to your submission.
+We look forward to your submission.

 Contact Jill Sarada, Chair Mini-Grant Committee at Jill.Sarada@pitt.edu.

 Proposals are to be electronically submitted.
-Deadline is the first Friday of each February.
+Deadline is the first Friday of February each calendar year

 Please Note: All information regarding the mini grant is stored in in Adobe format.